paskok25/learn-csharp-milestones/README.md

 - [done] Use primitive cubes and move, rotate, and scale tools to create a level or "world" in Unity
 - [done] Add materials to primitives in Unity to change their color
-- [ ] Use parenting and "empty objects" in the Hierarchy tab to organize your project
+- [done] Use parenting and "empty objects" in the Hierarchy tab to organize your project
-- [ ] Create, update, and use prefab game objects
+- [done] Create, update, and use prefab game objects
-- [ ] Create timeline animations by recording keyframes and editing curves in Unity
+- [done] Create timeline animations by recording keyframes and editing curves in Unity
-- [ ] Add and edit a particle system to a game object in Unity
+- [done] Add and edit a particle system to a game object in Unity